scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent for lunch, then had half a bottle of soylent and some pizza rolls for dinner.

+### Day 303

+Soylent for lunch and even got to go for a walk at work which was nice, then dinner was some fast food because the other week I read about McDonald's newest shift.
+You see, they use fresh beef, but then they would freeze it for shipping; but apparently, as a bit of a test, they're now not freezing the quarter pounder beef so that it is still fresh.
+I went ahead and had one, and the texture is _slightly_ different and the taste a little bit different from say, their mcDoubles.
+It was good.
+Though not very economical (as all the combo meals are), so I think I'll continue just ordering from the value menu next time I go.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/